Field noteLead Capture9 min readMay 17, 2026

 Before I look at the form itself, I look at the email.
 If the form has been submitting cleanly for years and the owner only stopped getting leads recently, the form code probably didn't change — something on the email side did.
 If the form has never reliably delivered, the email setup was likely wrong from day one.

-In either case, the first place I look is email authentication.
+In either case, the first place I look is email authentication — and, nine times out of ten, one specific authentication mistake.

 SPF (Sender Policy Framework).
-A TXT record published on the sending domain (often the root domain) that lists which servers and services are allowed to send mail on its behalf.
-If your contact form sends through a service like SendGrid, Resend, Mailgun, or Postmark, that service needs to be included in your SPF record.
+A record that lists which servers and services are allowed to send mail for the domain.
+If your contact form sends through a service like Resend, Postmark, SendGrid, or Mailgun, that service has to be named in your SPF record.
 Missing or misconfigured SPF is one of the most common reasons form emails get marked as suspicious.

 DKIM (DomainKeys Identified Mail).
-A cryptographic signature attached to outgoing emails that proves the message came from a server authorised by your domain.
-DKIM is usually set up by adding one or two CNAME records that your email-sending service provides.
-Without DKIM, even legitimate emails look spoofable to receiving servers.
+A cryptographic signature attached to outgoing mail that proves the message genuinely came from your domain and wasn't altered in transit.
+DKIM is usually set up by adding one or two records that your email-sending service provides.
+Without it, even legitimate mail looks spoofable.

 When it isn't the records